top of page

 Frequently Asked Questions

-I work with adult individuals and couples, helping them navigate life’s challenges.
-I’m certified in Emotionally Focused Therapy (EFT), which focuses on understanding your attachment needs and improving relationships—both with yourself and others.
-I’m also trained in EMDR, a powerful approach for processing distressing or traumatic experiences.
+I work with adults and couples, helping them overcome life’s challenges.
+I’m certified in Emotionally Focused Couples Therapy (EFCT), which emphasizes understanding your attachment needs and enhancing relationships—both with yourself and others.
+I’m also trained in EMDR, a powerful technique for processing distressing or traumatic experiences.
+Additionally, I’m a fully certified Grief Educator by David Kessler.
+Currently, I’m completing my somatic yoga teacher training (I’m already a yoga teacher with 200 hours of experience).
+I incorporate many yogi teachings and practices into my therapeutic approach.

 EMDR (Eye Movement Desensitization and Reprocessing) is a therapy technique that helps people process traumatic experiences.
 It was developed by Dr. Francine Shapiro in the late 1980s and uses eye movements, tapping, or other bilateral stimulation to reduce the emotional impact of painful memories.
 It’s especially helpful for those who have experienced trauma and want to lessen its hold on their life.